roadrunner-server/roadrunner-docs/docs/en/intro/about.md

 # What is it?

 RoadRunner is a high-performance PHP application server and process manager, designed with extensibility in mind through its utilization of plugins.
-Developed in the Go, RoadRunner operates by running your application in the form of workers, which follow the shared-nothing architecture.
+Developed in Go, RoadRunner operates by running your application in the form of workers, which follow the shared-nothing architecture.
 Each worker represents an individual process, ensuring isolation and independence in their operation.

-RoadRunner also provides an RPC interface for communication between the application and the server, which plays a significant role in enhancing the interaction between the two components.
-This interface is particularly useful when working with the various plugins that support RPC communication, such as:

-- [**KV**](../kv/overview.md) - A cache service that allows for efficient storage and retrieval of cached data.
-- [**Locks**](../plugins/locks.md) - Offers a convenient means to manage distributed locks, ensuring resource access coordination across multiple processes or systems.
-- [**Service**](../plugins/service.md) - A dynamic server processes supervisor that enables seamless management of server processes directly from the application.
-- [**Jobs**](../queues/overview.md) - Provides the ability to dynamically manage queue pipelines from within the application, streamlining the execution of tasks and jobs.
-- [**Logger**](../lab/logger.md) - Facilitates the forwarding of logs from the application to the RoadRunner logger, ensuring centralized and efficient log management.
-- [**Metrics**](../lab/metrics.md) - Allows for the submission of application metrics to Prometheus, promoting comprehensive monitoring and analysis of application performance.

 ## Server